Launceston, Tasmania: Utilities

-Historically, Launceston was powered by gas from the Launceston Gas Company, (later Gas Corporation of Tasmania).
+Historically, Launceston was powered by gas from the Launceston Gas Company, later Gas Corporation of Tasmania.
 In 1988 it was sold to Boral.
 The first gas plant was built in 1860 as a horizontal retort Gas Works house made from brick and sandstone on the site's SW corner.
 This was followed by keepers cottages, labs, the Headquarters Building and the iconic 1930s vertical retort recognised by the wording "COOK WITH GAS" written in its brickwork.

-The Duck Reach Power Station replaced gas for street lighting when it was completed in 1895 (the first municipally owned power station in the Southern Hemisphere).
-Until the 1950s when Trevallyn Power Station was built, Duck Reach supplied Launceston with most of its power needs – it is now an interpretive historic site.
-The former Gas Works currently houses the Launceston Hogsbreath Cafe.
+The Duck Reach Power Station replaced gas for street lighting when it was completed in 1895, the first municipally owned power station in the Southern Hemisphere.
+Until the 1950s when Trevallyn Power Station was built, Duck Reach supplied Launceston with most of its power needs.
+It is now an interpretive historic site.
+The former Gas Works houses the Launceston Hogsbreath Cafe.

 Launceston's water comes from the Launceston Water Catchment.
 The majority is sourced from St Patricks River, a tributary of the North Esk River which flows through Launceston.
 The main retailer is Ben Lomond Water.
 The first reticulated water supply constructed in 1857 still serves the CBD.
 There were fears that the Tamar Valley Pulp Mill might adversely affect Launceston's water supply.

 Like many Australian cities, several major companies provide mobile telecommunications services and wireless internet services to Launceston.
 Launceston's communication infrastructure was upgraded in 1997 through the federal "Networking the Nation" program.
 Beginning in 2010, the National Broadband Network began installation of fire optic cables in Launceston.
 In 2016, Launceston became the first city in Tasmania to be fully connected to the NBN.